Spanish classes with Mexicans

 - In Spanish, well, we use a lot of articles “El, La, Los, Las”.
 Yeah, I know it may seem intimidating, but it’s not that hard actually, trust me.

-How difficult is Spanish for English speakers?
+How difficult it’s Spanish for English speakers?

 Aside from what I told you before (pronunciation), for English speakers, there might be some other things to take into account.